ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 This issue is due to us loading the `uuid` library in Python.
 This library loads a conflicted C runtime library and means tests aren't able to run completely correctly.

 Solution is to Rename `C:\Squish\python\msvcr90.dll` to `msvcr90_off.dll`, which removes the conflicting dependency version.
 See ticket [#4773](https://github.com/ISISComputingGroup/IBEX/issues/4773) for more details.

+### Squish fails to begin run

+Attempt to change your tcb file to a regular neutron tcb file and begin a run.
+You should see it beginning and then return to set up with the log message: `invalid tcb start - must be 0 not 5.00000 ns`.
+See the [DAE troubleshooting](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/DAE-Trouble-Shooting)